balanisuryansh-dotcom/spyware-attack-chain-demo/README.md

 ## Course Context

-This was developed as a project at VIT University, 2025.
+This was developed as a project at VIT University in 2025.